Overview

 CIFS (Closure and Incident Feed Specification) is Waze's standard protocol to describe Incidents and Road Closures in Partners' feeds.
 Sharing a CIFS feed is the preferred method for sharing closures and incidents feeds with Waze.

-If you already have closures and incidents feeds of a different format, such as ESRI, WZDx, Datex2, or your own generated schema, you can still submit them for consideration.
-While our primary specification is CIFS, we understand that partners may have existing data pipelines complying to different specifications.
+If you already have a closures and incident feed of a different format, such as ESRI, WZDx, Datex2, or your own generated schema, you can still submit it for consideration.

-If your feed does not comply with the CIFS specifications but includes all of the required data, Waze might still be able to process it.
+As long as the feed includes all of the required data, Waze might still be able to process it.
 This requires a manual review process, and we may not be able to support all non-CIFS formats.
+Submit your feed for validation and feedback.
+We'll assess our ability to ingest it and let you know if we can proceed.

 Note: You can provide road closures and other incidents in the same feed.